The impact of the COVID-19 pandemic on the mental health of Canadian Critical Care Nurses providing direct patient care

 RNs are invited to participate in a study to share your perspectives on antipsychotic prescribing practices for adult patients who are critically ill or have recently experienced critical illness.

-This study has been approved by the University of Calgary Conjoint Faculties Research Ethics Board #REB20-0944.
+This study has been approved by the University of Calgary Conjoint Health Research Ethics Board (REB 21-0963).